 A: Comedogenic materials in sunscreen can clog up the pores and cause spots.
-Another possibility is that chemical sunscreens, with ingredients like benzophenones, can cause irritant reaction causing red bumps.
+Another possibility is that chemical sunscreens, with ingredients like benzophenones, can cause irritant reactions causing red bumps.

 Q: You can buy tanning oils with SPF protection, but does it actually protect you and could you wear this alone on holiday and be safe in the sun and protected?

 A: There is no such thing as a truly safe tan other than a fake tan.
-The goal of a tanning oil is to attract UV to achieve a quick tan, but the goal of SPF is completely opposite – to protect skin against these UV.
-Most of tanning oils, therefore, do not contain enough SPF to achieve the quick effective tanning.
+The goal of a tanning oil is to attract UV to achieve a quick tan, but the goal of SPF is completely opposite – to protect skin against these UVs.
+Most tanning oils, therefore, do not contain enough SPF to achieve quick effective tanning.

 Q: Are there any common myths or misconceptions about SPF and protecting your skin that you find parents have come to you with?